akumidv/options_assembler/README.md

-# option_lib
+# options_assembler.
-Option library have goal to assist implement in code content and ideas from books that I'm reading about options and do not lose this effort in future for my bots ideas
+Option library have goal to assist implement in code base concepts of using options.

 ## Demo
 Easiest way to check haw to use option_lib is open Jupyter Notebook files in demo folder on your Google Collab.